Menu

 text = text[:MAX_CHARS_PER_DOC] + "\n[TRUNCATED]"

-This agent handles small-to-medium document sets well (3-20 files, under 100 pages total).
-But it’s not the right tool for every scenario.
+This agent works great for small to mid-sized batches (3-20 files, under 100 pages in total).
+But it is not the answer for every use case.

-– You have hundreds of documents.
-The cross-reference step sends ALL text at once.
-For large corpora, use RAG with a vector database instead.
+– You have hundreds of files.
+The cross-check step dumps ALL text into one prompt.
+For huge collections, pair a vector database with RAG instead.

-– You need real-time processing.
+– You need instant results.
 Each LLM call adds 2-5 seconds.
-For speed-critical pipelines, use rule-based extractors or local models.
+For timing-sensitive pipelines, stick with rule-based readers or local models.

-– Documents contain data that can’t leave your network.
-Consider self-hosted models like Llama 3 or Mistral for on-premise deployment.
+– Your data must not leave your network.
+Try self-hosted models like Llama 3 or Mistral for on-site work.

-LangChain + ChromaDB for RAG over large document collections
+LangChain + ChromaDB for RAG across massive file sets

-Apache Tika + custom scripts for high-volume extraction without LLM costs
+Apache Tika + custom scripts for high-volume reading with zero LLM cost

-Azure Document Intelligence or AWS Textract for enterprise OCR
+Azure Document Intelligence or AWS Textract for enterprise-grade OCR

 Complete Code